J-DubApps/get_chat_cmd/script_design_details.md

-# Bash Implementation of get-chat-cmd: Project Plan
+# Bash Implementation of get-chat-cmd: Quick plan

 ## Project Overview

-We'll create a bash implementation of the PowerShell project that allows users to pose plain-English requests and receive bash commands in return via various AI providers.
-The implementation will maintain all the core features of the PowerShell version but adapted for bash environments.
+I created a bash implementation of my "get-chat-cmd" PowerShell project, that allows users to pose natural language (plain-English) requests and receive bash commands in return via various AI providers.
+The implementation will maintain all the core features of my PowerShell project--but adapted for bash environments (tested so far on Ubuntu 24.04 LTS, and MacOS).

 ## Key Requirements

 1. **Functionality**:
-   - Support for all AI providers: OpenRouter, OpenAI, Anthropic, and locally-hosted models
+   - Support for my 4 favorite providers: OpenRouter, OpenAI, Anthropic, and locally-hosted models
    - Improved prompt engineering for more accurate bash commands
    - Display commands in terminal and automatically copy to clipboard (when available)

 2. **Technical Approach**:
-   - Minimal dependencies, using standard bash features and common utilities
+   - Minimal dependencies, I'm just using standard bash features and common utilities
-   - Bash-idiomatic naming convention (e.g., get_chat_cmd1, get_chat_cmd2)
-   - Separate configuration file for API keys
+   - Separate configuration file for API keys (for now, eventually I'd like to encrypt API keys)
    - Support for both curl and wget with automatic detection
    - JSON parsing with jq (preferred) or Python as fallback
    - Optional clipboard functionality with clear instructions
    - Minimal but informative error messages
    - Simple script that can be downloaded and sourced in .bashrc/.zshrc

-## Architecture
+## Design & Flow

 ```mermaid
 graph TD